 - Place a pillow between your knees

 This way you limit the tension on your piriformis muscle.
-Also, there is no pressure on the muscle which usually causes pain.
+Also, there is no pressure on the tissue which usually causes pain.

 Piriformis syndrome or herniated disc?